- Contractor Resources

 No, because the dividends you draw from your business are not regarded as employment income - and the P60 only includes income earned from employment.

-Lots of contractors pay themselves a relatively low salary (often set at the Secondary NI Threshold of £8,788 for the 2020/21 tax year and £8,840 for the 2021/22 tax year) before topping up their income via dividends as and when they need.
+Lots of contractors pay themselves a relatively low salary (often set at the Secondary NI Threshold of £9,100 for the 2022/23 tax year) before topping up their income via dividends as and when they need.

 In this scenario, your P60 will show zero PAYE tax deductions and no NICs payments.